absil/LZ78-Data-Compression/README.txt

 LZpack runs using "java LZpack < "file to pack" > "file to output packed file" LZunpack runs using "java LZunpack < "file to unpack" > "file to output unpacked file" LZdecode runs using "java LZdecode < "file to decode" > "file to output decoded file"

+Works on small text files.
+Non text files do not work.
+Large text files take a long time to complete